Crystalwarrior/KFO-Server/README.md

     - Mutes the target from changing music.
 * **cleargm**
 	- Logs out all GMs in the server and puts them in RP mode if needed.
+* **getarea**
+    - Shows the current characters in your area as well as their IPIDs.
+* **getareas**
+    - Shows all characters in all areas of the server as well as their IPIDs.
 * **kick** "ID/IPID"
     - Kicks the target from the server.
 * **mute** "ID/IPID"